jjrs07/get-job-without-job/AWS free tier account creation.md

 ## ✉️ Questions?

-Open an issue in this repo or reach out on [LinkedIn]https://www.linkedin.com/in/james-santos-18697713/.
+Open an issue in this repo or reach out to me on [LinkedIn](https://www.linkedin.com/in/james-santos-18697713/) or to my [Master Cloud Training FB Page](https://www.facebook.com/profile.php?id=100069262545216)